ProfoundNetworks/fingerprints/tutorial.md

 These steps are:

 1. Identify the technology and some of its users
-2. Pick a category for your fingerprint
-3. Examine the Web sites and identify the fingerprint
+2. Examine the Web sites and identify the fingerprint
-4. Write code to capture the fingerprint
+3. Write code to capture the fingerprint
-5. Repeat for other Web sites
+4. Repeat for other Web sites

 Next, we'll look at the steps in more detail.